kavishrathod/IQA/README.md

-# No-Reference Image Quality Assessment (IQA) for Exposure Fusion
+# Image Quality Assessment (IQA) for Exposure Fusion

 This repository contains the implementation of a No-Reference Image Quality Assessment (IQA) model specifically designed for exposure fusion images.
 The project proposes a novel CNN-based framework that predicts image quality scores without any reference image, combining both quantitative analysis and human perception-based learning.